adaptive-architecture/common-utilities/docfx/docs/asp-dotnet-response-rewrite.md

 ### Define the `IResponseRewriterFactory`

-Depending on the needs you might have multiple responses you are looking at rewriting, each with it's own particularities.
-To keep things as simple as possible need to implement a `IResponseRewriterFactory` to is responsible for the following:
+Create an `IResponseRewriterFactory` to manage multiple rewriter types and optimize performance.
+The factory handles:

-* Determine if the request might be rewritten.
-The `MightRewrite` method will be called before the actual response gets processed and this way it can reduce the unnecessary resource usage caused by the middleware.
-At this point no response will be available on the `HttpContext` object.
+- **Early filtering**: The `MightRewrite` method determines if a request might need rewriting before processing the response
-* Creating the `IResponseRewriter` correct for the request.
-In case we do not want to rewrite a response we should just return `null`.
+- **Rewriter selection**: Creates the appropriate `IResponseRewriter` for each request, or returns `null` to skip rewriting

 ``` csharp
 public class ResponseRewriterFactory : IResponseRewriterFactory